 In deciding which portfolio securities to sell, the Adviser is guided by the target price it assigns to each company in its investable universe.
-To determine a target price, the Adviser may assess the value of a company based on its future earnings and dividends potential, forecasted over five years and discounted back to present value.
 The Adviser also focuses on the operating results of the portfolio companies to measure the success of an investment.
 In making sell decisions, the Adviser considers, among other things, whether a security's price target has been met, whether there has been an overvaluation of the issuer by the market, whether there has been a clear deterioration of future earnings power and whether, in the Adviser's opinion, there has been a loss of a long-term competitive advantage.

 The Fund considers environmental, sustainability and governance ("ESG") characteristics and invests in companies that the Adviser believes are well-prepared to handle financially material ESG challenges.
 The Adviser utilizes an ESG framework in selecting investments.
-The ESG framework assesses a company's ESG practices and excludes companies that violate certain international norms (such as the UN Global Compact, UN Guiding Principles on Business and Human Rights, OECD (Organization for Economic Cooperation and Development) Guidelines on Multinational Enterprises, the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labor Organization (ILO) on Fundamental Principles and Rights at Work. and the International Bill of Human Rights) and standards or that are involved in severe controversies (generally, a situation or event that has the potential to have a significant financial impact on a business, as determined by the Adviser in its discretion), unless the Adviser identifies positive steps taken by the company to resolve the violations or controversies.
+The ESG framework assesses a company's ESG practices and excludes companies that violate certain international norms (such as the UN Global Compact, UN Guiding Principles on Business and Human Rights, OECD (Organization for Economic Cooperation and Development) Guidelines on Multinational Enterprises, the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labor Organization (ILO) on Fundamental Principles and Rights at Work, and the International Bill of Human Rights) and standards or that are involved in severe controversies, unless the Adviser identifies positive steps taken by the company to resolve the violations or controversies.
 The Fund excludes securities of companies with any revenue exposure to controversial weapons (e.g., anti-personnel mines, cluster munitions, chemical weapons and biological weapons).